Anamorphic - True Wide Screen Home Theatre

 Do you hate those annoying black letterbox bars as much as we do?
 In fact we probably hate them even more, since we know that those black bars at the top and bottom of your screen means you've lost 25% of the brightness and resolution of your home theatre projector when watching most major motion pictures.

-Standard 16:9 display with ugly black bars
+Above: Standard 16:9 display with black bars

 In response to this problem, lens manufacturers have created an entire line of anamorphic lenses, motors and attachment kits that enable you to regain this lost performance, ditch those distracting black bars, and start watching widescreen motion pictures in your home with the same totally involving and immersive impact they have in the movie theatre.

-The true intention of wide screen home theatre is finally delivered
+Above: The true intention of wide screen home theatre is finally delivered